thaispbrito/memory-game/README.md

 *External resources:*

 * The [js-confetti](https://www.npmjs.com/package/js-confetti) library was used for this game.
+* The audio for the game sound effects were downloaded from [pixabay](https://pixabay.com/sound-effects/).
-* This is the link to the SVG vector used to decorate the game: [forest-icon](https://uxwing.com/forest-icon/).
+* The SVG vector used to decorate the game was downloaded from [uxwing](https://uxwing.com/forest-icon/).

 ## 4. Technologies Used